riceissa/issarice.com/pages/bash-shortcuts.md

 last-major-revision-date: 2015-01-02
 ...

-Here are some useful shortcuts when you're working in the Bash shell.
+Here are some useful shortcuts when you're working in the Bash.
 Shortcuts are categorised by use.